Secure Key from Quantum Discord: PROTOCOL DESCRIPTION

 \section{PROTOCOL DESCRIPTION}

-Before proposing our main result, we describe the protocol steps of QPI-QKD, which is quite similar to qubit-based BB84 protocol.
+Before proposing our main result, we describe the protocol steps of DB-QKD, which is quite similar to qubit-based BB84 protocol.
 And then we discuss the assumptions in our protocol.
-The protocol runs as Tab.\ref{tab:protocol1} shows.
+The protocol runs as Tab. \ref{tab:protocol1} shows.

 Based on above descriptions, we list the assumptions that are required in this protocol.
 (1).--The devices are trusted but imperfect.
-Thus, Eve does not have any prior information about the preparation (basis) value $x$, Alice's bit value $a$ and the measurement (basis) string $y$.
-And the source device and measurement device are independent \cite{bowles2014certifying}.
-(2).--Measurement device is allowed a squashing description \cite{beaudry2008squashing}, that is, to map the incoming quantum state into a two-dimensional Hilbert space before POVMs (3).--If decoy-state method \cite{hwang2003quantum,lo2005decoy,wang2005beating,ma2005practical} are used, we assume that we can estimate the bound of single-photon gain.
-(4).--The states $\tau_{x,a}$ and measurements $B'_y$ are independently and identically distributed (i.i.d) in each round.
+Thus, Eve does not have any prior information about the basis value $x$, Alice's bit value $a$, modulation value $z$ and the basis value $y$.
+And the source, modulator and measurement device are independent \cite{bowles2014certifying}.
+(2).--The states $\{\tau_{x,a}\}$, modulations $\{\mathcal{G}_z\}$ and measurements $\{N_y\}$ are independently and identically distributed (i.i.d) in each round.
+(3)--The loss caused by modulator is independent of the incoming state and the choice of modulation value $z$.
+The detection efficiency is independent of the choice of measurement basis $y$.
+(4).--$\{\tau_{x,a}\}$ are qubit states, $\{\mathcal{G}_z\}$ are qubit modulations i.e. completely-positive trace preserving (CPTP) maps, and $\{N_y\}$ are two-dimensional POVMs.